The Mighty Voices

 Team of 2 designers, 1 product manager and 5+ developers

-March – July 2018
+March – September 2018

 Long-time patient, concerned about privacy

-Need to better understand unfamiliar health topics
+Desires to better understand complex and unfamiliar health topics

 Early Stage of Voices Concept